High School Digital Communication Arts

 Please carefully read all the instructions and rubrics below.

-The following bullets are highlights of the portfolio, the link to the portfolio is located below this list.
-All students are required to participate in an assessment of their choice located on the bottom of this page (Creative Writing, Graphic Design, and A Photo Manipulation) in addition to the Portfolio requirement on their assessment date and time.
+The following bullets are highlights of the portfolio, the link to the portfolio rubric is located below this list.
+All students are required to participate in an assessment of their choice located on the bottom of this page (Creative Writing, Graphic Design, or A Photo Manipulation) in addition to the portfolio requirement on their assessment date and time.

 For a successful completion of the HS Digital Communication Arts Assessment you will need to do the following:

-The Portfolio Requirements (Submitted the day of your assessment) should contain the following:
+The portfolio (submitted the due date specified on your choice application) should contain the following:

-- There are 3 main sections of the portfolio that you will turn in to Mr. Greider on the date of assessment.
-The “Artist Statement,” “2 Finely Polished Pieces” showing what you are proud of, and 3 of the 4 different “Samples of work.”
-You may include a letter of recommendation from a current teacher.
+- There are 3 main sections of the portfolio that you will turn in to (submitted the due date specified on your choice application).
+The “Artist Statement,” “2 Finely Polished Pieces” showing what you are proud of, and 3 of the 4 different “Samples of Work.”
+Make sure you are providing descriptions as stated in the Portfolio rubric.